0035 - Linear Algebra Matrix

 const Matrix<T, K, N, MatrixUse::B, Scope>);

-matrix and yields an MxN Wave
+A matrix, and a KxN Wave-scope B matrix and yields an MxN Wave-scope

-matrix initialized with the product of the two input matrices.
+Accumulator matrix initialized with the product of the two input matrices.
 One

 of the overloads infers the type of the output accumulator to match the input matrices, the other overload takes a template parameter for the output matrix type and takes arguments with potentially mismatched element types.